No. 2 pick C.J. Stroud struggles in his preseason debut as the Texans beat the Patriots 20-9

-Stroud, drafted second overall out of Ohio State, played the first two series and went 2 of 4 for 13 yards with an interception.
+Stroud, drafted second overall out of Ohio State, played the first two series and went 2 of 4 for 13 yards.
 He rushed twice for 6 yards and was sacked once.

+“I’m critical of myself,” Stroud said.
+“But that is what being a quarterback and a rookie quarterback is.
+I hold myself to a different standard and I know that the guys in the locker room aren’t going to hold me down for this. … One mistake on national television blows it all up.
+But, it’s cool, I’II just keep growing.”

 Mills — who started 15 games last season — took over for Stroud and finished 9 of 12 for 99 yards while playing the balance of the opening half.
 His touchdown pass capped a seven-play, 62-yard drive that ended with Dell juggling and pulling in the score from his back.